rumpelstompskin/PlayFabOnlineUserClient/Assets/Scenes/TestScene/Scripts/README.md

 * Move project files into a folder of your unity project.
 * Create an empty game object and drag Client TCP on it.
 The remaining scripts will be added at the same time.
 * Currently, the software is using PlayFabSample.cs as a placeholder.
 Replace those with data from PlayFab.
+* They can be found at line 51,52,53 of ClientSend.cs
 * Run the application.

 ## Help